 In the case of CAdES these signatures are called explicit signatures.

-The Sign Easy application automatically selects the co-signature when submitted to you to sign a previously signed document.
+The EasySign application automatically selects the co-signature when presented to sign a previously signed document.

-To verify a signature it is necessary to:
+To verify a signature it is necessary:

-In the case of basic electronic signature, if the certificate is automatically expired, the signature is given as invalid.
+In the case of the basic electronic signature, if the certificate is automatically expired, the signature is given as invalid.

 So how do we know that the certificate was in force or not on the date it was signed?
-And what should be done so that when you want to validate or verify a signature in the future validation is possible even if the certificate is expired?
+And what should be done so that when you want to validate or verify a signature in the future, validation is possible even if the certificate is expired?

 For information purposes, the following equivalences are established between the traditional formats and the new 'Baseline' formats: